 Another thing to consider when seeking the best pen tablet for online tutoring is the overall responsiveness.
 In general, you want lines or letters to show up on the screen instantaneously.
 Responsiveness is the quickness in which what you’re writing or drawing shows up on the screen.
 Aim for a pen tablet that is rated as being highly responsive.
 While some responsiveness has more to do with your laptop than the tablet itself, it is important to keep tablet software in mind.

 When looking for the best pen tablet for online tutoring, always keep tablet size in mind.
 When determining which size you need, think about what you or your student will be doing with the tablet.
 Do they need a larger workspace for working out equations or drawing?
 Are they in elementary school and only require minimum workspace?
 Always check the active area of the tablet to ensure you’re getting enough workspace.
 A larger active area allows students to work on larger items without having to zoom in and out.

 4. Type of Stylus

-In general, a pen tablet is going to come equipped with one of three stylus types: rechargeable, battery-operated, or EMR.
-Battery styluses tend to be the thickest of the bunch, which can make them feel big in smaller hands.
+In general, a pen tablet will come equipped with one of three stylus types: rechargeable, battery-operated, or EMR.
+Battery styluses tend to be the thickest of the bunch, making them feel big in smaller hands.
 That’s not ideal for smaller students or those in elementary school.
 Additionally, you will have to replace the batteries often.

 Rechargeable styluses are slimmer, but they will need to be charged nightly, just like your phone.
-They do fit comfortably in hand and work well for any grade-level or hand size.
+They do fit comfortably in hand and work well for any grade level or hand size.
 Finally, you have EMR stylus options.
-These use electromagnetic frequency that transfers power from the tablet directly to the pen through a wireless connection.
-No charging or clunky batteries involved.
+These use an electromagnetic frequency that transfers power from the tablet directly to the pen through a wireless connection.
+No charging or clunky batteries are involved.